Work type: Full-time

 Categories: Professoriate Staff

-Applications are invited for appointment as Tenure-Track Professor/Associate Professor/Assistant Professor in Mathematics Education in the Faculty of Education (Ref.: 523750), to commence as soon as possible, on a three-year fixed-term basis, with the possibility of renewal and with consideration for tenure before the expiry of the second three-year fixed-term contract.
-Exceptionally outstanding candidates at Professor/Associate Professor level may be considered for appointment on tenure terms subject to approval.
+Applications are invited for appointment as Tenure-Track Associate Professor/Assistant Professor in Competition Law in the Faculty of Law (Ref.: 523802), to commence on August 1, 2024 or as soon as possible thereafter, on a three-year fixed-term basis, with the possibility of renewal and with consideration for tenure before the expiry of the second three-year fixed-term contract.
+Suitably qualified applicants may be considered for direct tenure.